 - Python packaging docs provide a general overview on installing Python packages, how to install per-user vs install system-wide. - Install PIP docs explain how to bootstrap or upgrade pip the Python packaging tool.
-Recent versions of Python come with this by default, but releases before Python 2.7.9 do not.
+Python 3 comes with this by default, but some Linux distros break this into a separate package.